About Stand Up To Cancer

 I submitted my Grassroots Fundraising Proposal.
 How long will it take for someone to get back to me?

 Please allow 10 business days for a representative from SU2C to respond to your Grassroots Fundraising Proposal.
 If your proposal is accepted, you will be given special instructions on how to sign up for your fundraising page.
-Your fundraising page will give you access to our Fundraising Toolkit that includes a wealth of information and materials you can use to help get you started.
+Your fundraising page will give you access to our Fundraising Toolkit that includes information and materials you can use to help get you started.

 Am I required to create an SU2C online team for my fundraising event?